top of page

 • A well-drafted force majeure clause should clearly define qualifying events and outline the parties' rights and obligations.

-• The BIMCO Force Majeure Clause 2022 provides a detailed definition of force majeure events, including war, piracy, natural disasters, cyber incidents, and labor disturbances.
+• BIMCO's Force Majeure Clause 2022 provides a detailed definition of force majeure events, including war, piracy, natural disasters, cyber incidents, and labor disturbances.

 The Concept of Force Majeure in Maritime Contracts